fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/c_variables_dataTypes_typeCasting/theory/VariablesDataTypesTypeCasting.md

 Wrapper Classes provide a way to use primitive data types as objects.
 Each primitive type has a class dedicated to it.
 These classes are known as wrappers and they are immutable (just like strings).

+Wrapper classes can be used in different situations:
+- when a variable can be null (absence of a value)
+- when you need to store values in generic collections (will be considered in the next topics)
+- when you want to use special methods of these classes

 - byte -> Byte
 - short -> Short
 - int -> Integer